Japan

 Oh and Charlie's mates son Greg Butler was swimming in the WORLD CHAMPIONSHIPS in FUKUOKA and we sort of hoped we could maybe reach that area too!

-So we booked a flight from Jeju Island to OSAKA - overnight stop then flight to SAPPORO capital of HOKKAIDO.
+We jumped onto a flight from Jeju Island to OSAKA - overnight stop then flight to SAPPORO capital of HOKKAIDO.

 Below - Charlie managed to take this pic of the incredibly helpful staff loading our bikes at Jeju airport after a long discussion about how they'd never experienced loading bikes wrapped in cardboard boxes before!